OPEN CALL FOR APPLICATIONS

 - Awarded teams will be notified by mid-October 2017.

 HOW TO APPLY

-Over the course of a year, artists and community partners in Arizona, California, Maine, Kentucky and Louisiana came together to envision the impact that the arts could have on their community-based work.
-The projects focused on a range of community development sectors including Agriculture & Food, Economic Development, Environment & Open Space, Transportation, and Youth Education.
-Each artist focused on a set of activities ranging from community engagement and visioning processes to creative education practices and organizational capacity-building.
+Over the course of our first two rounds of the Catalyst Initiative grantees, 13 teams of artists and civic partners from Arizona, California, Kentucky, Louisiana, Maine, Missouri, New Mexico, Pennsylvania, Texas, Virginia, and Washington D.C. came together to envision the impact that the arts could have on their community-based work.
+The projects focused on a range of community development sectors including Agricultural and Food, Economic Development, Environment and Open Space, Transportation, Public Health and Safety, and Community Development.
+Each artist focused on a set of activities ranging from community engagement and visioning to creative advocacy practices, organizational capacity building, and cross-sector knowledge sharing.